-- (1) A police officer shall, in the performance of the functions of his or her office - - (a) exercise the powers and perform the duties conferred upon him or her by law; - (b) obey all lawful directions in respect of the execution of his or her office issued by a competent authority; - (c) be taken to be on duty at all times; - (d) be willing to serve in any station to which he or she may be assigned; - (e) promptly obey and execute an order or a warrant lawfully issued by a competent authority;

-- (f) collect and communicate intelligence affecting the public peace; - (g) prevent the commission of offences and public nuisances; - (h) detect and bring offenders to justice; - (i) apprehend all persons whom he or she is legally authorised to apprehend and for whose apprehension sufficient grounds exist. - (2) Subject to section 27, a police officer in the performance of his or her functions under subsection (1) may, without warrant, and at any hour of the day or night, enter into- - (a) any premises where he or she reasonably suspects that an unlawful activity is taking place or is about to take place; or - (b) any premises to which dissolute or disorderly characters are resorting.
+- (1) A police officer shall, in the performance of the functions of his or her office - (a) exercise the powers and perform the duties conferred upon him or her by law; - (b) obey all lawful directions in respect of the execution of his or her office issued by a competent authority; - (c) be taken to be on duty at all times; - (d) be willing to serve in any station to which he or she may be assigned; - (e) promptly obey and execute an order or a warrant lawfully issued by a competent authority; - (f) collect and communicate intelligence affecting the public peace; - (g) prevent the commission of offences and public nuisances; - (h) detect and bring offenders to justice; - (i) apprehend all persons whom he or she is legally authorised to apprehend and for whose apprehension sufficient grounds exist. - (2) Subject to section 27, a police officer in the performance of his or her functions under subsection (1) may, without warrant, and at any hour of the day or night, enter into- - (a) any premises where he or she reasonably suspects that an unlawful activity is taking place or is about to take place; or - (b) any premises to which dissolute or disorderly characters are resorting. - (3) Any person who willfully obstructs or resists any police officer charged with the execution of his or her duty commits an offence and is liable, on conviction, to a fine not exceeding two hundred thousand shillings or to imprisonment for a term not exceeding one year or both.